withastro/astro/docs/src/pages/blog/island-architecture.md

 The responded HTML, would still contain all the rendered content that the user requested.
 With some islands yet to engage their client-sided interactivity.
 The document sent should contain all the content that the User would need.

 An example of this would be a product page for a e-commerce business.
-A product page, using the Islands model would contain that products description, price etc, Having the dynamic components becoming interactive on demand.
+A product page, using the Islands model would contain that product's description, price etc, Having the dynamic components becoming interactive on demand.

 We also discover that with the Islands model we have better accessibility and discoverability of our elements and the contents within.